Empezar Desde Cero: Production and release

 In August 2007, RBD's manager, Pedro Damián, announced the release of the new album for late November of that year.
 Damián also revealed that around twelve songs were selected for the album, after having listened to approximately 1,000 songs, and that at the same time, the album could contain songs written by the group's members.
 During the first "Worldwide RBD Day" press conference, on October 4, 2007, RBD themselves confirmed the name of the album and announced it would in fact have its release in November.
 Later it was further confirmed that the album would be released worldwide on November 20, 2007.

 The album was recorded in Mexico and Burbank, California.
 Empezar Desde Cero was produced by Carlos Lara and Armando Ávila and contains 13 songs, some of which had members of RBD itself participating in their composition, like "Sueles Volver" and "Si No Estás Aquí.
 The first single released to promote Empezar Desde Cero was "Inalcanzable", a song written by Carlos Lara, which was released to radio stations worldwide on October 8, 2007.

 Wal-Mart stores, which first released the album's official track list, also released an enhanced version of the album which featured a bonus DVD entitled Así Es RBD.
 The bonus DVD included a one-hour documentary of never before seen footage, music videos, scenes from RBD's originating telenovela, Rebelde, and live performances.

 On January 29, 2008, the album's second single was announced to be "Empezar Desde Cero".
 The single was chosen by fans through an online poll on the group's official website.

 On February 8, 2008, Empezar Desde Cero was finally issued in Argentina as a special edition, which included as bonus tracks some of RBD's hits from their previous studio albums.

 The album's last single was "Y No Puedo Olvidarte", which did not receive the same promotion as part of RBD's record label, EMI.
 This was due to the fact that the single was released at the same time RBD announced their disbandment, therefore provoking the cancelation of any remaining promotion for Empezar Desde Cero to give way to the recording of the group's last studio album.

-Empezar Desde Cero is RBD's second studio album and first Spanish album to not have a Portuguese-languaged version released in Brazil.
+Empezar Desde Cero is RBD's second studio album and first Spanish album to not have a Portuguese-language version released in Brazil.